Home > Who we are

 Our Women’s empowerment group doing their ‘chicken dance’

-Every Charity has a way, let’s tell you about the team and our method.
+Every Charity has a way, let’s tell you (lots) about us and our method.

 Jon Lang, joined Dec.
 2015